Service Number 242243

 John Phillips was born on the 9th September 1881 in Collingham.
 His mother was Harriet Booker of Collingham.
 John appears on the 1891 census of Collingham living with Harriet Phillips, a widow, his brother George Richard, a sister, Martha H Harradine, her husband Herbert Harradine and their young son, Charles H Harradine.
 Interestingly John and George Richard are listed with the surname Booker, and John's birth was registered under the name John Phillips Booker.

 Ten years earlier, in 1881, John's mother Harriet was living in Albert Place, Collingham with Martha and a lodger Richard Phillips.
 Harriet was at that time unmarried which perhaps explains John and George's name being listed as Booker in the 1891 census.
 Harriet and Richard married in Wetherby district in 1882.
 Richard Phillips died in 1901, but Harriet and family (now with the surname Phillips) continued to live in Collingham throughout their lives.
+In 1911 they were living at 4 Rider Place, Collingham.
+John was 29, single, and was a jobbing gardener.

 On the 24th March 1916, John was called up for service and enlisted.
 On the 27th March he started his service with the 2/5th Battalion West Yorkshire Regiment, transferring on the 11th July to the 16th Battalion.
 He embarked with the 2/6th Battalion on the 6th January 1917 and landed in France the next day.